Timpng98/Ransomware-Riddle/README.md

 A set of riddles centered around cryptography and cryptographic tools and techniques

 Covers:
+1. Caesar Cipher
-1. Binary to Letter/ASCII
+2. Binary to Letter/ASCII
-2. OpenSSL
+3. OpenSSL
-3. Diffie Hellman Key Exchange Asymmetric and Symmetric
+4. Diffie Hellman Key Exchange Asymmetric and Symmetric
-4. MD5 Hash
+5. MD5 Hash
-5. Steganography
+6. Steganography